DeeNewcum/termdetect/README.md

 What if don't just want things minimally working, but you want things to work *well*?

-Fortunately, there are some request/reply ANSI sequences that allow us to interrogate some parts of the terminal.
+Fortunately, there are some request/reply ANSI sequences that gives us bits of information about the terminal.
 This program interrogates the terminal, and then looks up the responses in a database of known terminals, and find the closest match.
-This allows you to know exactly what terminal you're talking to.
+This allows your remote machine to know exactly what terminal it's talking to.

 # Current status